Google Native Client: Overview

-Native Client is an open-source project being developed by Google.
-To date, Quake, XaoS, Battle for Wesnoth, Doom, Lara Croft and the Guardian of Light, From Dust, and MAME, as well as the sound processing system Csound, have been ported to Native Client.
+Native Client was an open-source project developed by Google.
+Games such as Quake, XaoS, Battle for Wesnoth, Doom, Lara Croft and the Guardian of Light, From Dust, and MAME, as well as the sound processing system Csound, have been ported to Native Client.
 Native Client has been available in the Google Chrome web browser since version 14, and has been enabled by default since version 31, when the Portable Native Client (PNaCl, pronounced: pinnacle) was released.
+Native Client has also been used to safely run downloaded code in software other than web browsers, like in the Dæmon game engine.

-An ARM implementation was released in March 2010. x86-64, IA-32, and MIPS are also supported.
+An ARM implementation was released in March 2010. x86-64, IA-32, and MIPS were also supported.

 To run an application portably under PNaCl, it must be compiled to an architecture-agnostic and stable subset of the LLVM intermediate representation bytecode.
 The executables are called PNaCl executables (pexes).
 The PNaCl Toolchain makes .pexe files; NaCl Toolchain .nexe files.
 The magic number of .nexe files is 0x7F 'E' 'L' 'F', which is ELF.
 In Chrome, they are translated to architecture-specific executables so that they can be run.

 NaCl uses software fault detection and isolation for sandboxing on x86-64 and ARM.
 The x86-32 implementation of Native Client is notable for its novel sandboxing method, which makes use of the x86 architecture's rarely used segmentation facility.
 Native Client sets up x86 segments to restrict the memory range that the sandboxed code can access.
 It uses a code verifier to prevent use of unsafe instructions such as those that perform system calls.
 To prevent the code from jumping to an unsafe instruction hidden in the middle of a safe instruction, Native Client requires that all indirect jumps be jumps to the start of 32-byte-aligned blocks, and instructions are not allowed to straddle these blocks.
 Because of these constraints, C and C++ code must be recompiled to run under Native Client, which provides customized versions of the GNU toolchain, specifically GNU Compiler Collection (GCC), GNU Binutils, and LLVM.

 Native Client is licensed under a BSD-style license.

 Native Client uses Newlib as its C library, but a port of GNU C Library (GNU libc) is also available.